 What is a supply chain?

-A supply chain is the complete network of a company, including its suppliers and vendors, and the lifecycle of processes; from the raw materials, to product development, to delivering the final product to the customer.
+A supply chain is a complete network of a company, including its suppliers and vendors, and the lifecycle of processes, from the raw materials, to product development, to delivering the final product to the customer.

 An organization's supply chain may include: